postgresml/postgresml/pgml-sdks/pgml/javascript/examples/README.md

 export DATABASE_URL={YOUR DATABASE URL}
 ```

+Optionally, configure a .env file containing a DATABASE_URL variable.

 ## [Semantic Search](./semantic_search.js)
 This is a basic example to perform semantic search on a collection of documents.
 Embeddings are created using `intfloat/e5-small` model.
 The results are semantically similar documemts to the query.
 Finally, the collection is archived.